mkudija/blog/content/articles/2020-09-25-pilot-watch.md

 <p style="text-align:center;"><img src="{filename}../images/citizen-skyhawk-e6b/14-bill.png" width="75%" height="75%"></p>

 Inevitably I will forget exactly how to set the bezels and whether to read off the inside or outside one.
-To remind myself, I pick a simple relationship that I know the answer to, and use that pattern to do the multiplication or division I can't do in my head.
+To remind myself, I pick a simple relationship that I know the answer to and use that pattern to do the multiplication or division I can't do in my head.

 ## Conversions